-Are your relationships creating emotional strain on your day to day life?
+Are your relationships creating emotional strain on your day-to-day life?
 Is communicating, setting personal boundaries, and managing your mood an ongoing difficulty?
 Or maybe COVID has left you feeling a disconnect with who you are and where you’re going.
-My counseling space can support you through these challenges and more as you grow, reflect, and become more empowered to live the life you want.
+My counseling space can support you through these challenges and more as you grow, reflect, and become more empowered to live the life you desire.

 Primary Approaches and Treatment Specialties